juju/docs/src/en/troubleshooting-logs.md

 ### Agent logging override

-As we've seen, Juju logs on a per-model basis.
-However, if there are enough units in the model to make log inspection difficult, due to the high number of messages, a method for removing "excess noise" is the next logical step.
-Advanced filtering (see above section) mitigates this problem but another feature exists that should be considered as an alternative.
-This is the ability to log on a per-agent basis.
+As we've seen, Juju logs on a per-model basis, meaning that all machine agents and unit agents in a model contribute log messages.
+However, in some situations (e.g. targeted verbose debugging) it may be desirable to log on a per-agent basis.
+This differs from the aforementioned filtered unit logging in that the `--include <unit-name>` option filters on already-generated logs (i.e. the database is filling up) whereas logging on a per-agent basis generates logs only for a specific agent.
+An agent logging override is therefore a temporary measure.

 ### Log files